Skip to main content

 110.04 Faculty of the University

-The university faculty shall be comprised of the chancellor, who shall be the presiding officer, the executive and administrative officers of the university, and all members of the faculty of each college of the university.
+The university faculty shall be comprised of the chancellor, who shall be the presiding officer, the executive and administrative officers of the university, and all members of the faculty of each college of the university as defined in Article X, Section 1 of the Board of Trustees Policies.
 The university faculty shall be responsible for the conduct of the university's instruction, research and service programs.

 SUNY Cortland is represented in the State University Senate by one senator and an alternate elected by Cortland faculty for a three-year term.